 Follow-up: Lab personnel should investigate all spills and take appropriate steps to prevent similar spills.

 - Spills of Oils, Organic liquids, and/or Solvents:

-- Cover spilled material with enough spill pads or use Spill pillows to contain all liquid
+- Cover spilled material with enough absorbent materials or use Spill pillows to contain all liquid

 - Start from the outer edge of the spill and work towards center

 - Use a brush and dust pan to sweep up saturated spill pads: avoid creating dust.

 - Or, while wearing gloves, pick up saturated spill Pillows